Moddable-OpenSource/moddable/readme.md

 ![Platforms](./documentation/assets/moddable/platforms.png)

-The Moddable SDK also includes support for the ESP8266 and ESP32 by Espressif, and four models of Gecko by Silicon Labs.
+The Moddable SDK also includes support for the ESP8266 and ESP32 by Espressif, four models of Gecko by Silicon Labs, and the QCA4020 CDB by Qualcomm.

 See the **Target platforms** section of the [readme.md](examples/readme.md) document in the examples folder for a full list of supported platforms.